-A rabbinic petition (though it’s not clear all the signatories are rabbis) against the deal garnered more than 900 signatures as of Tuesday, while last week 340 rabbis sent a letter to Congress supporting the deal (prompting the right-wing Zionist Organization of America to release an “analysis” of the pro-deal rabbis that found the overwhelming majority supportive of “activities that are hostile towards Israel.”)
+A rabbinic petition against the deal garnered more than 900 signatures as of Tuesday (though it’s not clear all the signatories are rabbis), while last week 340 rabbis sent a letter to Congress supporting the deal (prompting the right-wing Zionist Organization of America to release an “analysis” of the pro-deal rabbis that found the overwhelming majority supportive of “activities that are hostile towards Israel”).

 While most nonpartisan Jewish groups that have weighed in are opposing the deal, there have been a couple of notable exceptions.
 Last week, the Reform movement announced that it would not take a position.

-“At this time, there is no unity of opinion among the Reform Movement leadership — lay and rabbinic alike — just as there is not unity among our membership as to the JCPOA itself,” the Union for Reform Judaism said in a statement Aug.
-19, using the acronym for the Iran deal, the Joint Comprehensive Plan of Action.
+“At this time, there is no unity of opinion among the Reform Movement leadership — lay and rabbinic alike — just as there is not unity among our membership as to the JCPOA itself,” the Union for Reform Judaism said in an August 19 statement, using the acronym for the Iran deal, the Joint Comprehensive Plan of Action.
 “Thus, there is simply no clarity that would support taking a position ‘for’ or ‘against’ the JCPOA itself.”